TobiasLiu1990/pg6301-fall2022-Exam-TobiasLiu1990/README.md

   * Unfortunately for the tests, I did not get them all of them to work as I wanted.
 To prevent some error messages I couldn't figure out, I had to make an exact copy of the component (which i renamed to ...ForTest) to pass and fun a mock function on.

-  * GitHub Actions runs and shows a coverage report.
+  * GitHub Actions runs and shows a coverage report. ( https://github.com/ArtiomTr/jest-coverage-report-action )

-* I have managed to get the POST to work correctly for adding a dish and a user to the database.
+    * After successful run they'll appear under Commits.
-* But for users, i havent successfully gotten the information from database to use in the app.
+  * For the server tests.
+I couldn't figure out how to configure it so GitHub Actions would use system environment variables to login.

-Frontend files are located in /client.
+    So I had to put the url+password in the actual MongoClient (Bad security but at least it's only a test cluster with no important data).
-Backend files are located in /server
+  * I also white-listed all IPs for the cluster in case it would block for checking that everything works later.